 Also, you must consider the fees that Amazon’s payment service or your bank will charge to convert those Canadian dollars into US dollars.
 These are fees over and above the actual exchange rate and range anywhere from 2% to 5% on average.
 In my example above, that $25.00 CAD sale could be worth as little as $16.20 USD after fees and exchange fluctuations.
 You can see how quickly profits can be eroded.

-Keep in mind that Canada’s entire population is estimated at just 11% of the US, with approximately 35.87 million people vs 320 million.
+Keep in mind that Canada’s entire population is estimated at just 11% of the US, with approximately 35.87 million people vs 320+ million.
 As a result, it’s a much smaller market and things can often take quite a while to move.
-So you’ll need to be willing to patient and wait up to several months to sell out of items.
+So you’ll need to be willing to patient and selective in what you offer.

 Sales Rank Can be Misleading on Amazon Canada